preem993/Discrete-torsion/readme.txt

 #   - Zn_mod_Xn_plus_Bn_fast: computes invariants of Z_n/(B_n+X_n) via SNF.
 #
 # Notes:
-# - This is the “dual” approach described in your appendix: build relations
+# - This is the “dual” approach described in paper appendix: build relations
 #   from (i) boundaries in degree n+1 and (ii) images of alternating commuting
 #   bar words, then quotient inside ker(∂_n).
 #############################################################################